 The number one way to sell to millennials, is to gain their trust.
 Building this over time and forming a relationship is key.
 In general, millennials like to feel heard.
 By bringing the customer into your brand at ground level and considering their input will make them feel valued and involved.
 In particular, millennials expressed interest in future product development.

-This can be done through social media polls, surveys, questionnaires or online contests.
+Popular ways of doing this are through social media polls, surveys, questionnaires or online contests.
 Through doing this, you’ll be building trust in your brand as well as gaining supporters that will already anticipate the release of your product or service.

 TIP: Walk the walk and talk the talk.
 Communicating to a millennials as a peer rather than a 3rd party company will help to establish the trust that is vital to creating those relationships.

 As we’ve mentioned before, millennials base purchases on recommendations or prior research.
-Facebook feeds are now filled with company adverts and promotional content – most of which is scrolled past without a second thought.
+Facebook feeds are now filled with company adverts and promotional content – most of which gets scrolled past without a second thought.

-However, interesting content shared by friends and family is likely to make someone stop scrolling to find out more.
+However, interesting content that has been shared by friends and family is likely to make someone stop scrolling to find out more.
 For marketers, it can be useful to incorporate referral marketing to your content.
 Find some frequent customers of yours that may be willing to recommend your product to others and share your content online.

 TIP: Why not try out a referral scheme and reward customers, old and new when they share your content with friends.